lorelairaras/lorelairaras/README.md

   <tr>
     <td>

 ✨ I'm **Lorelai Raras**, a resilient Information Technology student with a passion for web development, design, and all things creative.
-Currently looking for a learning path I wish to pursue! <br> I enjoy continuously learning new tools to enhance my skills. 💻
+Currently looking for a learning path I wish to pursue!
+I enjoy continuously learning new tools to enhance my skills. 💻

 #### ⋆˚꩜｡ Currently Exploring ✮⋆｡°✩